-If you’re new to the coffee world, it may be challenging to differentiate between diverse coffee flavors.
-A slight adjustment in the volume of milk or espresso will make it an entirely new drink.
-Cortado vs Gibraltar is a similar case where we are going to compare two quite similar drinks and try to find the exact differences.
+If you’re new to the coffee world, it can be hard to tell different coffee flavors apart.
+A small change in the amount of milk or espresso can turn it into a completely different drink.
+Cortado vs Gibraltar is a similar case, where we compare two quite similar drinks and look for the exact differences.

-Some people don’t see any difference between Cortado and Gibraltar, however, certain variations make them two different drinks.
-Gibraltar adds more espresso than milk and slight foam at the top, Cortado has an equal volume of milk and espresso.
+Some people don’t see any difference between Cortado and Gibraltar; however, certain variations make them two different drinks.
+Gibraltar uses more espresso than milk, with a slight foam on top; Cortado uses an equal volume of milk and espresso.

 Also check the difference between cortado vs macchiato.